 What’s the secret sauce to a successful TV career?

-For Stephan Krajinovic – producer, co-creator, and face of ET Canada Pride – it’s all about finding your own voice so you can amplify others.
+For Stephen Krajinovic – producer, co-creator, and face of ET Canada Pride – it’s all about finding your own voice so you can amplify others.
 We asked this seasoned pro how he carved his own path in the industry, how COVID-19 has impacted the queer community, and – of course – who his favourite person to interview is.
 (Hint: RuPaul fans, keep reading.)

 How did you get your start in TV?